Markagunt Plateau: Composition

 Volcanic rocks erupted on the Markagunt Plateau range from alkali basalt over basalt and basaltic andesite to andesite and latite, and define calc-alkaline and tholeiitic suites which appear to become more silicic over time.
 Phenocrysts include clinopyroxene, olivine and plagioclase, with not all minerals present in all flows.

 Volcanic rocks at Markagunt Plateau are unusual for the common occurrence of subalkaline volcanics; most other recent volcanic centres in the Basin and Range Province have produced alkali basalts.
 Mixing between crustal melts and primitive magmas may explain this tendency, while the presence of tholeiite may indicate the occurrence of rifting processes in western Utah.

 Climate and vegetation

 Annual precipitation is about 760 mm per year and mostly occurs in the form of snow from the Pacific Ocean, although summer monsoon precipitation also occurs.
 Most of the plateau is part of Dixie National Forest; trees include aspen, spruce and fir with an understory consisting of juniper, Mertensia arizonica and mountain gooseberry and the vegetation covers most surfaces except for the younger volcanoes and canyon walls.
 Additionally, in marshes vegetation includes hydrophilic plants such as cattails, while juniper grows on lava flows.

+Midway Valley is a SNOTEL weather station located near the Utah State Route 14 junction with Utah State Route 148, just south of Blowhard Mountain.
+Midway Valley sits at an elevation of 9800 feet (2987 m) and has a subalpine climate (Köppen Dfc).